-Department Heads, the Clerk-Treasurer, or the Town Manager may grant up to 80-hours of paid bereavement leave in the event of the death of the employee's spouse, or child.
+Department Heads, the Clerk-Treasurer, or the Town Manager may grant up to 80-hours of paid bereavement leave in the event of the death of the employee's spouse, child, or stepchild.

 Department Heads, the Clerk-Treasurer, or the Town Manager may grant up to 24-hours of paid bereavement leave in the event of the death of a member of the employee's immediate family.
-Immediate family is defined as: blood, marital or step relative including father, mother, grandparents, son, daughter, brother, sister, uncle, aunt, first cousin, nephew, niece, husband, wife, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepfather, stepson, stepdaughter, stepbrother, stepsister, half-brother, half-sister, or any ward of an employee living within the same household.
+Immediate family is defined as: blood, marital or step relative including father, mother, grandparents, brother, sister, uncle, aunt, first cousin, nephew, niece, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepfather, stepmother, stepsister, half-brother, half-sister, or any ward of an employee living within the same household.

 Employees may be asked to provide the actual obituary or prayer card from the funeral home as proof of attendance.
-If more time is required than granted above, the employee may utilize vacation benefits, personal days, compensatory time, or an unpaid personal leave, with the approval of the Department Head, the Clerk-Treasurer, or the Town Manager.
+If more time is required than granted above, the employee may utilize paid time off (PTO), compensatory time, or an unpaid personal leave, with the approval of the Department Head, the Clerk-Treasurer, or the Town Manager.